Im-Rises/image-ascii-art/README.md

 element like a `div`, you can check the example to see how to use it.

 > **Warning**
-> Be careful when using this package, the camera must be working before enabling the Image stream.
+> Be careful when using this package, the image must be loaded before enabling the Image Ascii component, otherwise it
+> will not work.
 > If you want to set the ascii art with a correct aspect ratio, follow the examples (webcam or Image player).

 The `artType` is used to choose the type of the ascii art, you can choose between `ASCII`, `ASCII_COLOR`